Republicans Want to Fire College Accreditors. A Federal Judge Just Said No

 Oct.
 10, 2024

-College accreditation, for decades a wonky topic that only a handful of policy nerds paid attention to, recently became a subject worthy of Presidential campaign platforms when earlier this year, former President Donald Trump stated in a campaign video that he would “fire the radical left accreditors that have allowed our colleges to become dominated by Marxist maniacs and lunatics.”
+College accreditation, for decades a wonky topic that only a handful of policy nerds paid attention to, recently became a subject worthy of presidential campaign platforms when earlier this year, former President Donald Trump stated in a campaign video that he would “fire the radical left accreditors that have allowed our colleges to become dominated by Marxist maniacs and lunatics.”

-Trump’s campaign video \s just one of many in the litany of attacks that accreditors have faced from Republican politicians in recent years, who want to get rid of college accreditation so they can exert more control over higher education–most accreditors require that colleges can operate free from undue influence.
+Trump’s campaign video is just one of many in the litany of attacks that accreditors have faced from Republican politicians in recent years, who want to get rid of college accreditation so they can exert more control over higher education–most accreditors require that colleges can operate free from undue influence.

 College accreditation is a critical part of college quality and oversight under the Higher Education Act.
 In order for a college’s students to be eligible for the billions in federal financial grants and loans each year, a school must first be accredited by an independent nonprofit accrediting agency that meets certain standards set by the federal government.